Virginia Tech® home

 Research and Innovation Home Page

-Awarded $2,748,263 from the National Institute of Diabetes and Digestive and Kidney Diseases.
+Awarded $225,000 from the United States Department of Agriculture National Institute of Food and Agriculture.

 Associate Professor